Hidden in Plain Sight

-Our proposal explores how architecture has the ability to assist with the process of rehabilitation, by design giving agency to those who seek treatment.
-Hidden in plain sight, disguised but not disconnected, rehabilitation and reintegration are driven by the patient.
+A demonstration of how architecture has the ability to assist with the process of rehabilitation, by design giving agency to those who seek treatment.
+Hidden in plain sight, disguised but not disconnected, rehabilitation and reintegration are driven by the individual.

 The site is divided into three built components, each with varying levels of transparency, the needs of both medication-assisted treatment patients and the general public considered.
 The clinic is located on the Western border of the site, with a multipurpose space to the East, sunken garden to the North, and a canopy uniting all the spaces.